entcodinges/amazon-docker-swarm-for-minecraft/README.md

 "node internal name"
 ```

--create ansible playbook for install git from the file installgit.yml ind /ansible
+-create ansible playbook for install git from the file installgit.yml and saved /ansible
 ansible-playbook -i amazon.inv installgit.yml

 -clone the git to your amazone master machine